joba14/prime/readme.md

 [(to the top)](#prime)

 ## Features
 The prime programming language and toolchain are designed with a unique blend of characteristics that prioritize type safety, memory safety, simplicity, and low-level capabilities.
-To delve deeper into the design principles and technical details behind these features, please refer to the [High-Level Design (HLD) document](./hld.md).
-This document outlines the overarching goals, architectural aspects, and components of the project, providing a comprehensive understanding of how "prime" achieves its objectives.

 [(to the top)](#prime)